peterhee/classic-iaas-resourcemanager-migration/migaz/readme.md

-# Classic IaaS to Azure Resource Manager IaaS migration using MIGAZ
+# Classic IaaS to Azure Resource Manager IaaS migration using migAz

-This article will show you how to use MIGAZ to migrate or clone classic IaaS solutions to Azure Resource Manager IaaS.
+This article will show you how to use migAz to migrate or clone classic IaaS solutions to Azure Resource Manager IaaS.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## What it does

-The Azure Service Management to Azure Resource Manager migration tool for IaaS workloads (MIGAZ) is an additional option to migrate a complete set of Azure Service Management IaaS resources to Azure Resource Manager IaaS resources.
+The Azure Service Management to Azure Resource Manager migration tool for IaaS workloads (migAz) is an additional option to migrate a complete set of Azure Service Management IaaS resources to Azure Resource Manager IaaS resources.
 The migration can occur within the same subscription or between different subscriptions and subscription types (ex: CSP subscriptions).

 This article provides the functional details to use the tool for Azure Service Management to Azure Resource Manager migration of IaaS workloads.
 The tool exports the following resources: